 To start the first node, launch the database server on your first node.
-For systems that use init, run the following command:
+The command to use depends on your OS and the Galera Cluster version.

-For systems that use systemd, instead use this command:
+For systems that use systemd and Galera Cluster 5.5 or 5.6, use this command:

 This starts mysqld on the node.

-Warning: Only use the --wsrep-new-cluster argument when initializing the Primary Component.
+Warning: Only use the --wsrep-new-cluster argument or an equivalent command when initializing the Primary Component.
 Do not use it when you want the node to connect to an existing cluster.

 Once the node starts the database server, check that startup was successful by checking wsrep_cluster_size.
 In the database client, run the following query:

 SHOW STATUS LIKE 'wsrep_cluster_size'; +--------------------+-------+ | Variable_name | Value | +--------------------+-------+ | wsrep_cluster_size | 1 | +--------------------+-------+